-AVAILABLE FOR SALE INVESTMENTS, continued
+NOTE 10 AVAILABLE FOR SALE INVESTMENTS, continued

-Gross profits and losses realized on the sale of available for sale investments as of December 31, 2014, 2013 and 2012, are as follows:
+Gross profits and losses realized on the sale of available for sale investments as of December 31, 2015, 2014 and 2013, are as follows:

-For the ye For the years ended December 31,
+For the years ended December 31,

+2015 2014 2013

-2014 MCh\$ 2013 MCh\$ 2012 MCh\$
+MCh\$ MCh\$ MCh\$

-Sale of available for sale investments generating realized profits 2,064,836 3,826,358 4,886,706
+Sale of available for sale investments generating realized profits 2,627,490 2,064,836 3,826,358

-Realized profits 6,079 9,326 2,574
+Realized profits 22,473 6,079 9,326

-Sale of available for sale investments generating realized losses 92,620 388,401 665,779
+Sale of available for sale investments generating realized losses 346,450 92,620 388,401

-Realized losses 64 1 098 503
+Realized losses 72 64 1,098

-The Bank evaluated those instruments with unrealized losses as of December 31, 2014 and 2013 and concluded they were not impaired.
+The Bank evaluated those instruments with unrealized losses as of December 31, 2015 and 2014 and concluded they were not impaired.
 This review consisted of evaluating the economic reasons for any declines, the credit ratings of the securities' issuers, and the Bank's intention and ability to hold the securities until the unrealized loss is recovered.
-Based on this analysis, the Bank believes that there were no significant or prolonged decline in its investment portfolio, since most of the decline in fair value of these instruments was caused by market conditions which the Bank considers to be temporary.
-All of the instruments that have unrealized losses as of December 31, 2014 and 2013, were not in a continuous unrealized loss position for more than one year.
+Based on this analysis, the Bank believes that there were no significant or prolonged declines nor changes in credit risk which would cause impairment in its investment portfolio, since most of the decline in fair value of these instruments was caused by market conditions which the Bank considers to be temporary.
+All of the instruments that have unrealized losses as of December 31, 2015 and 2014, were not in a continuous unrealized loss position for more than one year.